What Is Expense Ratio In Mutual Fund?

 • Fund B: 12% - 1% = 11%

-Over time, the difference in returns can compound significantly.
+This might seem small in the beginning, but this difference in returns can significantly compound over time.
 For example, if you invest ₹1 lakh in each fund for 10 years, assuming a constant 12% gross return, the difference in net returns would be:

 AUM SlabEquity FundsDebt Funds